Can You Get Compensated for a Canceled Flight? It Depends.

 It depends.
 In general, you can get some kind of compensation if the airline is at fault, like if they oversold the flight and you were bumped, or if there’s a mechanical issue.
 But if the cancellation was due to weather or other circumstances beyond the airlines’ control, no compensation is required.
 Technically, that means that airlines don’t owe anything to passengers who were left stranded by the weather.

-However, just because they don't have to doesn't mean that they won't.
+Just because they don’t have to compensate you doesn’t mean that they won’t.
 JetBlue offered some compensation in the form of air miles when the Polar Vortex grounded flights in early 2014.
 Other airlines might offer similar compensation for weather-related delays, but probably will not offer it unless you ask directly.
-And the bottom line is that you SHOULD ask - especially if you paid for a hotel room or meals out of your own pocket.
+And the bottom line is that you SHOULD ask – especially if you paid for a hotel room or meals out of your own pocket.

 The US Department of Transportation’s page for airline consumers states that you can’t be kept on the plane for more than 3 hours for a domestic flight, or 4 hours for international, without allowing passengers a chance to get off.
 There are safety and security exceptions, however, so if you were stuck on a plane for longer than is usually allowed during the storm, the airlines may cite safety concerns.
 Airlines fined for tarmac delays in the past have issued refunds, vouchers and frequent flyer miles for compensation, but it’s the DOT that determines the amount of the fine for each individual incident, so there’s no set amount or method.